Formula One should buy Silverstone, says McLaren boss

 "Nascar owns 22 of the races that they compete at which I think is made up of 12 circuits.
 Indianapolis owns the Motor Speedway.
 But I think you’ve got to buy one before you buy three or four," he said.

-(Reporting by Alan Baldwin, editing by clare Lovell)
+Reporting by Alan Baldwin, editing by clare Lovell